Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Miss M having tacos at Tucos Taco Lounger, Sudbury

-Where to Stay in Sudbury With The Family:
+Where to Stay in Sudbury for Your Winter Getaway

-Location-wise, everything is pretty much a ten to fifteen-minute drive away in Sudbury, but this accommodation is literally right across the street from Science North and the Ramsay Lake skate trail.
+Location-wise, everything is about a 10- to 15-minute drive in Sudbury, but this accommodation is literally right across the street from Science North and the Ramsay Lake skate trail.
 There is also a hospital across the street and plenty of parking for hotel guests.

 For families, the rooms are a large size, the beds are comfortable, there is a mini-fridge for leftovers, a coffee maker in the room for mornings, free wifi and coin-operated laundry facilities because travelling with kids means always having to wash something.
 Our room was on the first floor and we could pretty much park in front of our window, so if I wanted to look out at my vehicle early in the morning to ensure it was there, I could.